ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 {{sec-dice-spdm}} provides information on how evidence collected using DICE and SPDM is added to the Accepted Claims Map.

-## Accepted Claims Map extension using CoMID tags
+## Accepted Claims Set extension using CoMID tags

-In the Accepted Claims Map extension phase, a CoRIM Appraisal Context and an Evidence Appraisal Policy are used by the Verifier to find CoMID tags which match the Attester.
-Tags which match are accepted, and the Accepted Claims Map is extended using Endorsements etc. from the accepted tags.
+In the Accepted Claims Set extension phase, a CoRIM Appraisal Context and an Evidence Appraisal Policy are used by the Verifier to find CoMID tags which match the Attester.
+Tags which match are accepted, and the Accepted Claims Set is extended using Endorsements etc. from the accepted tags.

 [^issue]: Content missing.
 Tracked at https://github.com/ietf-rats-wg/draft-ietf-rats-corim/issues/71